MealCraft/e2e_test/README.md

-Currently only contains a small bash script to check if my website is reachable
+Currently only contains a small bash script to check if my website is reachable and github emails me if it isn't